jableable/my_road_project/README.md

 3. Train: `python model/binary_classification_model.py`

 Fair warning: training from scratch needs a decent GPU and a lot of images (I used ~12,000).

-## Example Results

-**With overpass:** Highway interchange with a curved ramp passing over the main road.
-The model correctly gives this very high confidence.

-**No overpass:** Suburban streets intersecting at ground level.
-Model correctly predicts no overpass with high confidence.

 ## Credits